Common Signs And Symptoms Of Postpartum Depression

 Lack of pleasure and enjoyment

 Depression doesn’t always manifest in the form of active feelings such as sorrow.
-It can also appear as a lack of happiness (known as anhedonia), in which you’re no longer able to enjoy things that normally make you feel good.
+It can also appear as anhedonia, in which you experience a loss of interest or lack of pleasure in things that normally make you feel good.
 This may be accompanied by a lack of desire to do much of anything since you no longer expect things to give you pleasure.
 A formal diagnosis of PPD requires either this symptom or the first symptom to be present, along with at least four others.

 Getty/AnnaStills